greenbech/multi-instrument-onsets-and-frames/README.md

 # Multi-instrument Onsets and Frames

-This repository is based on [Jong Wook Kim's Onsets and Frames implementation](https://github.com/jongwook/onsets-and-frames).
+This repository enables mult-instrument automatic music transcription by using the [Slakh dataset](http://www.slakh.com/).

 ## Installation